mennamohsensaad/HoughTransform-for-detecting-parametric-shapes/README.md

 You should implement these tasks **without depending on OpenCV library or alike**.

-Add new Python files to organize your implementation of the core functionalities:
+Add new Python files to organize implementation of the core functionalities:

 1. `CV404Hough.py`: this will include your implementation for Hough transform for lines and circles (requirement 1).
 2. `CV404Harris.py`: this will include your implementation for Harris operator for corners detection (requirement 2)